Amazon Frogbit: A Versatile Aquatic Plant for Aquariums and Ponds

 In ecology this kind is expanded in ponds and bogs with lentic or slowly flowing water.
 The plant stands temperature drop up to ground frosts.

-Within its natural habitat, Limnobium laevigatum typically grows in shallow water with calm or slow-flowing conditions.
+Within its natural habitat, Limnobium typically grows in shallow water with calm or slow-flowing conditions.
 It thrives in areas with abundant sunlight and nutrient-rich waters.
 The plant often forms dense floating mats or clusters on the water surface, providing shade and shelter for various aquatic organisms.

 Amazon frogbit has been introduced to other parts of the world as an ornamental plant for ponds and aquariums.
 In some areas, it has become an invasive species, negatively impacting native ecosystems.
 Therefore, it is important to manage its cultivation and spread to prevent any adverse effects on local water bodies.